itshazeseason/Team12G21DALU/README.md

 16 bit ALU coded for Alchitry Au FPGA

-**Au_top**: connects the external inputs (the dipswitch and buttons) to the internal submodule circuits (the ALU and its subcomponents) and displays the output of the ALU using the 7 segments and leds.
+**au_top**: connects the external inputs (the dipswitch and buttons) to the internal submodule circuits (the ALU and its subcomponents) and displays the output of the ALU using the 7 segments and LEDs.
 Has an additional function to force the MSB of our internal ALU results to be 1 to show our circuit can check for errors.

 **tester**:  the FSM that controls the states of the FPGA (which ALUFN is currently active, loading A and B, self test state) and checks if the output of our internal circuit is correct.
+Provides the input to the alu

+**alu_16**: The ALU module that connects to its other submodules adder, boolean, compare, shifter and mx16x16 (multiplier)

+**testtbl**: contains the test cases to self test the ALU circuit

+**disp7seg** and **disp7seg_top**: contains the code to display values on the 7segment LEDs

 ## How to use: